farmOS/farmOS.py/README.md

 farm_client = farmOS(
     hostname=hostname,
     client_id = "farm", # Optional.
-The default oauth client_id "farm" is enabled on all farmOS servers. scope="user_access", # Optional.
-The default scope is "user_access".
-Only needed if authorizing with a different scope. version=1 # Optional.
+The default oauth client_id "farm" is enabled on all farmOS servers. scope="farm_manager", # Optional.
+The default scope is "farm_manager".
+Only needed if authorizing with a different scope. version=2 # Optional.
 The major version of the farmOS server, 1 or 2.
-Defaults to 1.
+Defaults to 2.
 )

 # Authorize the client, save the token.
+# A scope can be specified, but will default to the default scope set when initializing the client.
-token = farm_client.authorize(username, password, scope="user_access")
+token = farm_client.authorize(username, password, scope="farm_manager")
 ```

 Running from a Python Console, the `username` and `password` can also be